Fanfic / The Universiad

 - Ontological Mystery: Underlying the whole plot.
 No one knows who or what plucked the Originals out of their comfy homes and threw them into the wider multiverse.

-- Outside-Context Villain: Despite being inferior in raw power to the Forum's Forerunner-derived tech base, Star Trek, Star Wars and Warhammer 40,000 have been declared off limits to subsequent Incursions due to the presence of Q, the Force and Chaos respectively.
+- Outside-Context Problem: Despite being inferior in raw power to the Forum's Forerunner-derived tech base, Star Trek, Star Wars and Warhammer 40,000 have been declared off limits to subsequent Incursions due to the presence of Q, the Force and Chaos respectively.

 - Pint-Sized Powerhouse: Most of the starships in NAVCOMM's Tip of the Spear carry capital-plus firepower in subcapital frames.
 Also deconstructed, as cramming that firepower in means defence and redundancy is sacrificed.